purehavuk/prevail/README.md

-# Prevail (WIP)
+# PREVAIL (WIP)
-A clean, modern, Emulation Station theme for Batocera-ES, loaded with animations!
+A clean, modern, responsive theme for Batocera-ES.

-# Details
+# DETAILS

 Tested at 1080p with Batocera and RetroBat on PC and RPi4.